ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 ## Step 3.
 Configure your Ubuntu server to send metrics to your instance
 {: #ubuntu_step3}

-To configure your Ubuntu server to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent.
+To configure your Ubuntu server to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a monitoring agent.

 Complete the following steps from a command line: